yoasif/yoasif.github.io/_posts/2025-03-02-mozilla-now-claims-the-rights-to-your-ideas-and-feedback-posted-anywhere-on-the-web-as-long-as-you-use-firefox.markdown

 The new ToS extends that right to any ideas you "give" Mozilla as long as you also use Firefox.

-I'm not a lawyer, but my naive reading of the clause supports the idea that I have given permission to Mozilla to the ideas in this blog post for free -- even though I am writing my ideas about Firefox in a text editor and posting them via Git -- because I *also* use Firefox.
+I'm not a lawyer, but my naive reading of the clause is that *I have given permission to Mozilla to the ideas in this blog post for free -- even though I am writing my ideas about Firefox in a text editor and posting them via Git -- because I **also** use Firefox*.

 A more obvious scenario might be if Mozilla claims that ideas people post to reddit are given to Mozilla for free -- because they are posted by Firefox users.